mlan/docker-asterisk/README.md

 In scenarios where you already have a collection of configuration files on a docker volume, start/create a `mlan/asterisk` container with this volume mounted.
 At startup these configuration files are recognized and left untouched and asterisk is stated.
 The same will happen when the container is restarted.

 In a scenario where we don't have any configuration files yet we start/create a want to start `mlan/asterisk` container with an empty target volume.
 At startup the default configuration files will be copied to the mounted volume.
 Now you can edit these configuration files to your liking either from within the container or directly from the volume mounting point on the  docker host.
 At consecutive startup these configuration files are recognized and left untouched and asterisk is stated.

+## Logging `SYSLOG_LEVEL`

+The level of output for logging is in the range from 0 to 8.
+1 means emergency logging only, 2 for alert messages, 3 for critical messages only, 4 for error or worse, 5 for warning or worse, 6 for notice or worse, 7 for info or worse, 8 debug.
+Default: `SYSLOG_LEVEL=4`